|Homepage:||Click to visit|

 Students also choose elective courses from a wide variety of subjects including sustainability, urban studies, humanities, politics, etc. CSU students are required to study the Danish language both fall and spring semesters.
-For more information about the academic program, students may refer to the CSU IP Academic Bulletin from the previous year.
+For additional academic information about this program, please refer to the CSU IP Academic Bulletin for most current year by clicking here.
 Note that course offerings are subject to change and may not be offered during the year of intended study.

 The residents of Copenhagen place value on a sustainable lifestyle, which includes an emphasis on renewable energy, advanced technologies, and an urban infrastructure that promotes public transportation and commuting by bike.

 Students have six housing options arranged through DIS including: Homestay, Living & Learning Community (LLC), Kollegium, residential community, folkehojskole, and rented rooms.
 For more information on these housing options: http://disabroad.org/copenhagen/semester/housing/